c7nw3r/scriptable/README.md

 The scripting engine forbids endless loops and has a recursion guard, which detects loops in a function call stack.
 In addition to that scriptable allows to define more detailed AST restrictions.
-At the moment following restrictions are supported
+At the moment following restrictions are supported:

  * max_precision # The max allowed number of digits in a number.
  * max_scale     # The max allowed digits to the right of the decimal point in a number.